Cisco says Huawei misstated facts in 2003 copyright case

-NEW YORK (Reuters) - Cisco Systems on Thursday accused Huawei Technologies Co Ltd of misstating facts concerning their 2003 copyright infringement case and released segments from what it said was a previously sealed document.
+NEW YORK, Oct 11 (Reuters) - Cisco Systems on Thursday accused Huawei Technologies Co Ltd of misstating facts concerning their 2003 copyright infringement case and released segments from what it said was a previously sealed document.

 Huawei, the world’s second-largest maker of routers, has repeatedly said Cisco’s claims were unjustified as the Chinese company had received the disputed source code form a third party.